sublimator/catalogue-tools/src/utils-v1/src/slicer/README.md

-# `catl-slice`: High-Performance CATL v1 File Slicing Tool
+# `catl1-slice`: High-Performance CATL v1 File Slicing Tool

-**`catl-slice` is a command-line utility designed to efficiently extract a contiguous range of ledgers (a "slice") from a larger CATL (Catalogue) v1 file.
+**`catl1-slice` is a command-line utility designed to efficiently extract a contiguous range of ledgers (a "slice") from a larger CATL (Catalogue) v1 file.
 It supports both compressed (zlib) and uncompressed input and output CATL files.**

-While `catl-slice` capably fulfills its primary objective of creating individual ledger slices, its development and usage have also proven highly instructive in understanding the inherent characteristics and limitations of the CATL v1 file format, particularly concerning random access and bulk data processing.
+While `catl1-slice` capably fulfills its primary objective of creating individual ledger slices, its development and usage have also proven highly instructive in understanding the inherent characteristics and limitations of the CATL v1 file format, particularly concerning random access and bulk data processing.

 ## Core Features